redpanda-data/connect/website/docs/guides/bloblang/functions.md

 ### `meta`

 Returns the value of a metadata key from the input message.
 Since values are extracted from the read-only input message they do NOT reflect changes made from within the map.
-If you wish to store the results of queries to be reused within the same mapping then instead [use variables](/docs/guides/bloblang/about#variables).
+In order to query metadata mutations made within a mapping use the [`metadata` function](#metadata).
+This function supports extracting metadata from other messages of a batch with the `from` method.

 ```coffee
 root.topic = meta("kafka_topic")